Sinjini15/local-llm-rag-pdf-qa/README.md

 A **lightweight, offline-ready Retrieval-Augmented Generation (RAG)** pipeline to query PDF documents using **local embeddings** and a **local language model**.
 Built with `LangChain`, `FAISS`, `sentence-transformers`, and `transformers`, this project enables **privacy-conscious document Q&A** directly from the command line — no cloud APIs required.

+Question asked: "How do we answer queries from local PDFs without hallucination?"
+The way I answered this: Retrieval-Augmented Generation (RAG) enhances LLM performance by grounding generation in real-world documents, improving factual accuracy and reducing hallucinations.
+This prototype demonstrates a simple local RAG pipeline for PDF document QA.
 ---

 ## 🚀 Features